-CHAP XXV the United States of America, contained twenty-nine articles.
-These 1 7 8 2 were in substance, first, that there should be a firm, indissoluble, and general peace, between the United Provinces of the Netherlands and the United States of America, and the citizens, inhabitants of their respective states.
+The treaty between their high mightinesses the states-general, and the United States of America, contained twenty-nine articles.
+These were in substance, first, that there should be a firm, indissoluble, and general peace, between the United Provinces of the Netherlands and the United States of America, and the citizens, inhabitants of their respective states.
 The second and third articles stipulated mutually the duties to be paid, and the freedom of trade and navigation, without interruption by either nation, to whatever part of the universe their trade might be extended.